 - Personalize communication with customer.

 Once you’ve signed up with a hosting service and installed WordPress on your website, you’ll need to find and install a theme.
-In case you’re looking for help on installing WordPress, look up Adelina’s post on creating a blog.
+In case you’re looking for help on installing WordPress, look up this post on creating a WordPress blog.

 You’ll need to choose and install a theme.
 There are a number of themes designed specifically for people who want to build a coupon site on WordPress.
 The theme you select must be capable of creating coupons and showcasing a catalog of coupons.
 Provided you find the right theme, adding the relevant information and publishing coupons should be a breeze.